pruthviraj-kalashetty/pruthviraj-kalashetty/README.md

 I am an Electronics & Communication Engineering student with a strong interest in **ASIC Front-End Design, RTL Development, and Digital Hardware Design**.

-I am building a structured learning portfolio covering **Digital Design, Verilog HDL, SystemVerilog, Computer Architecture, FPGA, and the ASIC Design Flow** through well-documented notes, RTL implementations, and hardware projects.
+I am building a structured learning portfolio covering **Digital Design, Verilog HDL, SystemVerilog, Computer Architecture, RTL IP Developement, and the ASIC Design Flow** through well-documented notes, RTL implementations, and hardware projects.

 My goal is to build industry-ready RTL design skills and pursue a career as an **ASIC RTL Design Engineer**.